wotamann/vuetify-form-base/README.md

 Use the **v-on directive** of Vue.js to listen to Formbase **triggered Events** for 'Resize', 'Focus', 'Input', 'Click' and 'Swipe'.
 Listening to 'Update' will catch all Events.

-Select from **Vuetify UI Input & Controls** like **Textfield, Password, Email, Textarea, Checkbox, Radio, Switches, Sliders, Combobox, Autocomplete, Select, Combobox, Date- or Timepicker** and some other fields.
+Select Types from **Vuetify UI Input & Controls** like **Textfield, Password, Email, Textarea, Checkbox, Radio, Switches, Sliders, Combobox, Autocomplete, Select, Combobox, Date- or Timepicker**.
+There are some other types like 'array' and 'list'.

 [More Informations to Vuetify Textfields find here](https://vuetifyjs.com/en/components/text-fields/).